Sponge-Bas/autothread/README.md

 you intend to keep constant and which parameters need to change for every thread.

 In general, the argument is split over multiple threads/processes when:
-- The argument is a list of tuple.
+- The argument is a list or tuple.
 - The argument does not match the type hinting of the function.
 - All the items in the argument do match the type hinting of the function.